MetaMask/metamask-docs/wallet/how-to/use-non-evm-networks/starknet/create-a-simple-starknet-dapp.md

 ### 3.3.
 Transfer tokens

-To transfer tokens, fill out the `transfer` method call and execute the transaction using the `WalletAccount`.
+To transfer tokens, fill out the `transfer` method call and execute the transaction using the `AccountInterface`.
 For example:

 ```typescript